zinal/IIDR-AutoSub/run/README.txt

 AutoSub application

-Example implementation of a tool to automate the recovery of subscriptions in the event of DDL operation over the source tables.
+IBM Data Replication sample implementation of a tool to automate the recovery of subscriptions in the event of DDL operation over the source tables.

-Uses CHCCLP embedded scripting to do its job.
+This tool uses CHCCLP embedded scripting and CDC engine commands to do its job.

-Data loss is possible (missing changes on target) between the point of the first DDL operation and the point of subscription re-start.
-By re-programming this sample to use Refresh instead of Mark capture point it is possible to avoid the data loss, at the cost of an automated Refresh (which is also probably not a best option for all cases).

-Third-party (Access Server) jars need to be installed into the lib-iidr subdirectory.
+It periodically monitors the defined list of subscriptions.
+If it detects a recoverable failure, it tries to repair it.

+Environment variables are configured through autosub-config.sh.
+See the provided file autosub-config.sh.sample for example values.

+Global settings are defined in autosub.properties file.
+See the provided file autosub.properties.sample for the list of parameters, their definition and example values.

+It is necessary to create a separate IBM CDC Access Server account for each instance of this AutoSub tool connecting the Access Server.
+Using a separate Access Server account allows the tool to operate without interventing with the work of human administrators.
-Application settings are specified in the cdc-autosub.properties file.
+Connection credentials are specified in the autosub.properties file.
-Each monitored subscription has its own configuration file with its name, source and target datastore names, and the list of columns replicated.

-Staging store cleanup is implemented by calling an external script (normally clear-staging-store.sh), which gets the datastore name as its argument.
-It is expected that this script connect to the CDC agent's host through SSH and runs dmclearstagingstore tool.
+Datastore connections and the list of monitored subscriptions are specified in the XML files located by default in the "subs" subdirectory.
+Examples for different datastore types are provided in "subs-sample".

+Multiple XML files are combined into a single active configuration through the "autosub-refresh.sh" command.
+This allows to safely edit the current configuration without affecting the operations of the running monitor copy.

+The tool is started through the "autosub-worker.sh" script.
+It can be safely shut down though the "autosub-shutdown.sh" script.
+Terminating the tool by entering Control-C or sending other signals is not recommended, as this can leave the recovery and monitoring procedures uncompleted.